 - Diesel = gasoleo

-The Guardia Civil in Spain
+The Guardia Civil

 The Guardia Civil are notorious for being Franco's former personal guard.
-The service is rife with nepotism and though the reputation of the Guardia Civil is improving, it starts from a pretty low esteem in the first place.
+The service is rife with nepotism, and, though the reputation of the Guardia Civil is improving, it starts from a pretty low esteem in the first place.

-When I first wrote this article, I said "The Guardia Civil is the lowest of the three types of police officer (the others being the Policia Municipal and the Policia Nacional) and they are known to have quite an inferiority complex at times".
+When I first wrote this article, I said: "The Guardia Civil is the lowest of the three types of police officer (the others being the Policia Municipal and the Policia Nacional), and they are known to have quite an inferiority complex at times."

 I have since received an aggressive email (after this article was linked to on Foro Policia) from a member of the Guardia Civil, telling me I am 'stupid' for my opinions ('tonto' in Spanish).
-He corrected me, saying that the Guardia Civil outranks the Policia Municipal, and proving me right that 'they are known to have an inferiority complex'.
+He corrected me, saying that the Guardia Civil outranks the Policia Municipal, and proving me right that 'they are known to have an inferiority complex.'

-What to Do When Stopped by the Guardia Civil in Spain
+What to Do When Stopped by the Guardia Civil

 The Guardia Civil like to catch out motorists for not wearing their fluorescent jacket when stepping out of the car, which Spanish law says must wear whenever you stop by the side of a highway.
 So, if they stop you, take your time to put it on before you get out of the car.

-The Guardia Civil are entitled to ask you to pay your fine immediately as a tourist, unless you can prove you have a Spanish address that will cover for you if you don't pay.
+The Guardia Civil are entitled to ask you to pay your fine immediately as a tourist unless you can prove you have a Spanish address that will cover for you if you don't pay.
 If you are unable to pay immediately, they can impound the car.
 It is therefore wise to pay immediately, especially as there is a 20% reduction if you do so.
 Be sure to get a receipt, especially if you think the police officer has been unfair.